Hey there! π

 In case you're new to HPA (HorizontalPodAutoscaler), we also have a short introduction to HPA that you may want to check out first.

-There are a few different reasons why this error could happen, so let's go through them.
+ScalingActive False FailedGetResourceMetric the HPA was unable to compute the replica count: ...There are a few different reasons why this error can happen, so let's go through each one.

-1. Misising Metrics
+1. Missing Metrics

 failed to get cpu utilization: unable to get metrics for resource cpu:

-The first error is probably the most common one, but also the easiest to fix.
+no metrics returned from resource metrics APIThis is probably the most common cause of the error, but also the easiest to fix.

-To install you can simply run:
+To install it, you can simply run:

 kubectl apply -f https://github.com/kubernetes-sigs/metrics-server/releases/latest/download/components.yaml